- Rising Tide: The Urgent Call For Advisor Succession Planning

 Respondent Firm: Cardinal Investments, Inc.

-Claimant Representative: Samantha Pastor, J.D. and Doc Kennedy, J.D., MBA
+Claimant Representative: Doc Kennedy, J.D., MBA

 In the late 1990s, about ten years into his career as a financial services professional, this advisor was terminated from the firm he had joined not two years prior.
 After the termination disclosure sat on his CRD and IAPD records for 25 years, the advisor decided it was time to seek expungement, and he hired AdvisorLaw to bring him through FINRA’s Dispute Resolution forum.